ajomuch92/vue-tailwind-elements/README.md

 The documentation and examples are being building [here](https://vue-tailwind-elements.netlify.app/).
 Currently, there are more than 30 components.
 Best and new components and features are coming.
 Feel free to make a pull request.

 ### New Features 💥
-* Sizes, centered and no header and no footer for modal
+* Sizes, centered and no header/no footer for modal
 * Flush on accordion
 * Types of button for its components